compendia/docs/docs/guide/index.md

 * **Using Compendia Databases with your app:** Some validators are planning to grant BIND to developers who will build or extend apps and websites that integrate with Compendia's databases.
 You can join the [Telegram](https://t.me/Compendia) to present your app.

 * **Running a validator:** As a validator you can earn block rewards consistently.
 The top 47 validators earn 3.90 BIND per forged block, and the top 5 earn 4.84 BIND.
 An active validator forges one block approximately every 5 minutes.

-* **Yield Farming:** The community-powered [ßindfarm](https://bind.farm) app lets you farm BIND rewards by adding to the wBIND-ETH Liquidity Pool on Uniswap.

 *Disclaimer: Compendia is a decentralized blockchain network.
 The above examples for "Earning BIND" are community-contributed examples and initiatives.
 There are no inherent or guaranteed ways to earn or obtain BIND.
 Any of the above (and any future) initiatives may cease to exist at any time.*